-As I reread my responses to these questions I am struck by the negative connotations in them.
+As I reread my responses I am struck by the negative connotations in them.
 As I reflect on [the] effects of my TCK experiences on my life, I must say the sum total is not at all bad.
 I wholeheartedly believe that my upbringing overseas has made me a unique, if somewhat off-centered, broadminded person.
-The most distinct advantage/disadvantage of my transnational experiences is that I disdain anything ordinary!
+The most distinct advantage/ disadvantage of my transnational experiences is that I disdain anything ordinary!
 Makes for an interesting lifestyle, though, and keeps me on my toes.
-(F, government, 32)
+(F, gov, 32)

-My childhood in India is the seminal aspect of my life.
-I have spent enormous amounts of time reflecting on it alone and with others.....We each accommodate the experience in different ways, each combining some functional and some dysfunctional accommodationsIt has complicated my life, and enriched it too.
-All in all, I wouldn't trade it for anything though.
-(M, mission, 42)
+My childhood in India is the seminal aspect of my life...It has complicated my life, and enriched it too.
+I wouldn't trade it for anything though.
+(M, mis, 42)

-It is extremely difficult to summarize my experience as a TCK.
-Being raised abroad was both the most wonderful and the most terrible thing that ever happened to me.
-My life is forever enriched and changed -- I will also never fit in fully in American society.
-(F, business, 38)
+It is extremely difficult to summarize being raised abroad; it was both the most wonderful and the most terrible thing that ever happened to me.
+My life is forever enriched and changed; I will also never fit in fully in American society.
+(F, bus, 38)